-Announcing the 2023 Shelley Simpson Ceramics Prize Finalists
+Announcing our 2023 Shelley Simpson Ceramics Prize Winners

-The winner will be announced late February and receives a $10,000 cash prize to support either their studies or further pursue their ceramics career, as well as a mentor-mentee relationship with Shelley Simpson.
+Cassie receives a $10,000 cash prize to further pursue her ceramics career, as well as a mentor-mentee relationship with Shelley Simpson.

 Monsters of Mayhem

 My ceramic practice is immersed in the visual language of children’s cartoons and fantasy creatures.
 I delicately capture the characteristics that make these comical creatures so endearing and captivating, though somewhat unnatural and unsettling.
 Built from the ground up, with little preparatory drawings, the placement of each limb and appendage guides the next until the work is resolved.

 Monsters of Mayhem was a series created when I found myself in a lull with ceramics, as day-to-day work made it hard to sit down and commit to my practice.
 With an intent to change my mindset, I set myself the challenge of creating 30 monsters in 30 days during May.

 During this time I found myself generating many ideas and working with new techniques to build these forms.
 Normally when I build my pieces I take meticulous care and precision in the placement of each limb.
 With my time limit during this 'challenge' I had no choice but to leave behind some of these inherent methods of creating and just do what I felt at that moment.